Ospedale degli Innocenti: History of the hospital

-The Innocenti was responsible for the care of abandoned children and provided them with the ability to rejoin society.
+The Ospedale degli Innocenti's care was comprehensive and provided the children with the ability to rejoin society.
 The first infant abandoned was on February 5, 1445, ten days after opening.
 Babies were received, wet nursed and weaned.
 Masters were hired to teach reading and writing to boys.
 Boys were taught skills according to their abilities while girls were sent to mistresses who taught them how to sew, cook and other such occupations.
-The hospital provided dowries for the girls, and they had the option of getting married or become nuns.
+The hospital provided dowries for the girls, and they had the option of getting married or becoming nuns.
 In the late 1520s, an extension was built to the south along the Via de' Fibbiai.
 This was intentionally for women who did not marry or become a nun.

 In 1552, Vincenzo Borghini was appointed spedalingo (superintendent) of the Innocenti.
 He was employed by Cosimo de' Medici, Grand Duke of Tuscany.
 Borghini's education as a Benedictine monk molded the lives of children in the hospital.
 Borghini, after five months of becoming superintendent, wanted to get hold of the hospital's operai to eliminate wet nurses who defrauded the hospital.
 One of the main issues was that wet nursing increased the number of pregnancy.
 Some would resort to feeding the infants with cow or goat's milk.
 Mothers would sometimes abandon their own children to feed a child from the hospital.
 Others would even abandon their own children at the Innocenti, get hired as a wet nurse, and end up feeding their own child with pay.
 There was also continuation of salary from the hospital after the death of an infant.

 There were three major years of great famine, 1556–57, 1567 and 1569–70.
 This was due to an imbalance between population and agricultural capacity.
 It was very difficult to reduce cost while balancing high admissions.
 During the sixteenth century, an increase in population impacted the Innocenti as well as high wheat prices.
 In 1557, there were also problems with maintaining supplies of grain since flooding occurred in the Innocenti's storehouse.

 The hospital suffered from financial debt.
 The main problem was trying to balance expenses and revenues.
 Cosimo and Francesco had an unstable organization between private charity and finance and constantly over withdrew money.
 They had used the Innocenti as their personal charitable institution savings banks.
 The hospital's debt increased from 300,000 to 700,000 lire, however, its annual operating expenses were minimal (100,000 lire).
 Seventy-five percent of the hospital's debts were amounts owed to investors.

 The consequences of the debt led to the dismissal of girls and boys.
 Borghini requested that the children be given to high status people of good reputation.
 Boys were dismissed at the age of eighteen.
 Girls were tried to be placed in noble families with increased dowries for those who wanted to marry.
 Women who did not become nuns nor married were trained for trade and manual labor.